-1970 - NCBW was founded in New York in an effort to continue the successful socio-economic and political strategies that began in the mid 1960's.
+1970 - National Coalition of 100 Black Women (NCBW) was founded in New York in an effort to continue the successful socio-economic and political strategies that began in the mid 1960's.

-2012 - National Coalition of 100 Black Women - Anne Arundel County Chapter celebrates 20 years of advocacy for African-American women and girls in the greater Maryland area.
+2012 - Celebrated 20 years of advocacy for Black women and girls in Anne Arundel County.

 2017 - Celebrated 25 years of advocacy for Black women and girls in Anne Arundel County and 6 years in Harford County.